I have used Dominion for 10 years now and have found them to be efficient & trustworthy managers of my yachts...Beneficial Owner, 52m Motor Yacht

 - That the whole purpose of the scheme is to pay VAT under the reduced rate and acquire a VAT paid yacht at the end of the lease period.

 - Whilst there was no option to acquire, the client owned both the lessee and lessor companies and therefore should not require an option.

 - There was no economic facility for the lessee to structure a new lease on completion of the first lease period.

-- During the many years the leasing scheme has been in place, no yacht was ever not acquired by the lesse.
+- During the many years the leasing scheme has been in place, no yacht was ever not acquired by the lessee.

 2: If the total amount paid by the lessee during the lease period is equal to or more than the acquisition price paid by the lessor then the structure is a lease purchase scheme.
 In the leasing scheme, the lease payments were based on the acquisition price, usually payable over one year in four equal payments, plus an additional residual payment of one percent.

-Following the success of the Monaco Rental Solution, Dominion Marine have recently established a second Rental Solution in Cyprus, developed in conjunction with Ernst & Young.
+Following the success of the Monaco Rental Solution, Dominion Marine have recently established a second Rental Solution in Cyprus.
 In both Cyprus and Monaco, we have the full support of the local Government and all clients are pre-approved by the authorities before commencing the applicable Rental Solution.